melon-db/melon/README.md

 ## Abstract

-Project Melon creates a database abstraction from arbitrary structured files to enable the use of SQL for reading, combining and manipulating data.
+Project Melon creates a database abstraction for arbitrary structured files to enable the use of SQL for reading, combining and manipulating data.

 ## Goals